 Requesting Advanced Placement (AP Exam) Credit

-Cincinnati State awards advanced standing credit to students who have completed Advanced Placement (AP) courses in high school and have achieved test scores at or above the level of three.
+Cincinnati State awards advanced standing credit to students who have completed Advanced Placement (AP) courses in high school and have achieved an appropriate test score.

 The State of Ohio, working through the University System of Ohio, has initiated policies to facilitate the ease of transition from high school to college as well as between and among Ohio’s public colleges and universities.
 For example:

-- Students obtaining an Advanced Placement (AP) exam score of three or above are awarded the aligned course(s) and credits for the AP exam area(s) successfully completed.
+- Students obtaining an appropriate Advanced Placement (AP) exam score are awarded the aligned course(s) and credits for the AP exam area(s) successfully completed.